TehVenomm/LM_Transformers_BlockMerge/README.md

 The layers will be merged according to the individual choices per layer, and the resulting model weights will be saved onto the output folder, alongside the first model's `config.json` file.

-From the first selected model's folder copy special_tokens_map.json, tokenizer_config.json, vocab.json, and merges.txt into the new model's folder and it's ready to be used in any HF model text generation interface such as KoboldAI or Text-Generation-WebUI.

 ### Available output settings:
 ```Python
 fp16 = False                # Perform operations in fp16.
 Saves memory, but CPU inference will not be possible.